joannazhang88/joannazhang88.github.io/_pages/about.md

 ---

-I am an assistant professor at School of Finance, Nankai University.
+I am an assistant professor at the School of Finance of Nankai University.

 I completed my PhD degree at the University of Hong Kong Business School.
 I received my master’s degree from the University of Chicago and my bachelor’s degree from Oberlin College.